 A lot of traditional approaches to DLP create too many false positives, resulting in alert fatigue for security operations teams.
 Organizations will benefit from a more targeted, more actionable response – through the business context that is collected and tracked – in preventing the loss of sensitive data.
 By focusing on the applications that foster collaboration and productivity, organizations will drive the business forward in a secure way; closing the gap on sensitive data from being exposed to unauthorized parties and ultimately exfiltrated.

 As mentioned above, while these technologies are in the twilight of their career, the need for controls to prevent data loss are still very much a high priority.
 Technology moves fast.
-There is now a need to modernize the approach to both of these solutions in order to be able to address the use cases modern businesses are challenged with.
+There is now a need to modernize the approach to DLP and CASB solutions in order to be able to address the use cases modern businesses are challenged with.

 Strong visibility throughout all business-critical SaaS applications being utilized by internal and external entities is table stakes.
 You need to know what’s out there in order to protect it.
 Beyond users and assets you also need to understand which applications are installed, including all sanctioned and unsanctioned apps.
 Creating a comprehensive inventory exposes potential data access risks, and enables security teams to monitor all SaaS user and data activities and take appropriate action to remediate threats.